Renewed interest in an old model

 I find the SNAP ban has increased the probability of recidivism among drug traffickers."

-- Jennifer Doleac, a researcher whose work we've linked to in the past, has written a series of edifying Twitter threads summarizing a lit review on evidence from recidivism interventions for the William T. Grant Foundation and The Lab @ DC.
+- Jennifer Doleac, a researcher whose work we've linked to in the past, has written a series of edifying Twitter threads summarizing a lit review on evidence from recidivism interventions for the William T. Grant Foundation popup: yes and The Lab popup: yes @ DC popup: yes.
 The topics compiled span mental health and employment interventions.
-Link to the master thread of threads.
+Link popup: yes to the master thread of threads.

 TIMOTHY BESLEY of the LONDON SCHOOL OF ECONOMICS and MAITREESH GHATAK of the CANADIAN INSTITUTE FOR ADVANCED RESEARCH review literature on prosocial behavior and propose new incentive models: